2004:

 2007:

 Disney Channel follows up the sequel with a sneak peek of a new animated series - Phineas and Ferb with the episode "Rollercoaster."
 High School Musical's Ashley Tisdale is the voice of Candace.
-(The series will "officially" debut in February 2008.)
+(The show will "officially" debut as a regular series in February 2008.)

 Hollywood Records recording artists Jonas Brothers appear on the new Hannah Montana episode "Me and Mr. Jonas and Mr. Jonas and Mr. Jonas."